 One of the most thrilling things about striking out on your own is the freedom to structure your operations the way you see fit.
 You can work when you want, take the clients you want, and organize the way you want.

 This guide can help you get started handling your taxes like a pro.
-And with Catch’s support for automatic tax withdrawals, you could soon find yourself breezing through tax season with no significant anxiety attacks.
+And with Catch’s support for automatic tax withholding and payments, you could soon find yourself breezing through tax season with no significant anxiety attacks.
 Here’s how to do taxes as a freelancer (even if this is your first time!).

 Step 1: Define Your Entity